AdaCore/why3/doc/technical.rst

 -------------------------

 It is possible for the users to augment the system drivers with extra information for their own declared theories.
-The processus is described by the following example.
+The process is described by the following example.

 First, we define a new theory in a file :file:`bvmisc.mlw`, containing